roasted grapes and burrata

 • Roast grapes for 15 minutes until softened and slightly caramelized.

-• Garnish with fresh thyme or rosemary and serve with crackers or sliced baguette.
+• Finish with fresh herbs and serve with crackers or sliced baguette.

 Notes

-Leftovers: If you have any leftovers, store the roasted grapes in an airtight container in the fridge for up to 2 days.
-Burrata is best enjoyed fresh, so try to serve it the same day.
+Storage: Store leftover grapes in an airtight container in the fridge for up to 2 days.
+Burrata is best enjoyed fresh.

-Keyword Balsamic Glaze, Burrata, Burrata and grapes, Easy Appetizer, Elegant Party Food, Holiday Appetizers, Roasted Fruit, Roasted Grapes
+Keyword Balsamic Glaze, Burrata, Burrata and grapes, Easy Appetizer, Elegant Party Food, Holiday Appetizers, Roasted Fruit, Roasted Grapes, Roasted Grapes And Burrata

 Leave a Reply